Frequently Asked Questions

 - JSON for structured workflow exchange and agent systems

-- PDF / PowerPoint for leadership, audit, and review materials
+- PDF for leadership, audit, and review materials

 - Excel / CSV for analysis and downstream data work